Future retail growth and profitability depend on sustainable supply chains

 Retailers must first focus on optimizing the supply chain and sustainability will soon follow.

-Using modern technology like advanced analytics, artificial intelligence, and automation, you can:
+Using modern technology like advanced analytics, artificial intelligence, machine learning, and automation, you can:

-- Cut overstocks by only sourcing products that have real demand
+- Cut overstock by only sourcing products that have real demand

 - Slash your carbon footprint by eliminating unnecessary shipments and routes